AdobeDocs/journey-optimizer.nl-NL/help/using/email/surface-personalization.md

    >[!NOTE]
    >
    >Bepaalde subdomeinen zijn momenteel niet beschikbaar voor selectie toe te schrijven aan hangende [ terugkoppel lijn ](../reports/deliverability.md#feedback-loops) registratie.
 Dit proces kan tot 10 werkdagen duren.
-Na voltooiing kunt u kiezen uit alle beschikbare subdomeinen. <!--where FL registration happens? is it when delegating a subdomain and you're awaiting from subdomain validation? or is it on ISP side only?-->
+Na voltooiing kunt u kiezen uit alle beschikbare subdomeinen. <!--where FL registration happens? is it when delegating a subdomain and you are awaiting from subdomain validation? or is it on ISP side only?-->

    ![](assets/surface-email-select-subdomain.png)